lostatc/codot/docs/codot.1.rst

     ├── priority
     └── settings.conf

-This is an example of what the the 'priority' file could look like.
+This is an example of what the 'priority' file could look like.

 .. code-block:: none
     :linenos: